 Who does Sonic collect personal information about?

 We may collect personal information from patients, healthcare professionals, employees, contracted service providers, students, trainees, suppliers and other individuals with whom we engage in the course of our usual business operations.

 You are not required to provide personal information to us.
 However, if the information you provide to us is incomplete or inaccurate, the services we provide to you may be affected.

 We will usually collect your personal information directly from you or by email, telephone, written correspondence or via our website(s).
 Where it is not reasonable or practical for us to collect this information directly from you, we may need to collect information about you from a third party.
 We may also collect information from a third party where your health may be at risk, and we need your personal information to provide you with emergency medical treatment.

 The third parties from whom we may collect your personal information include:

-Your responsible persons (such as a relative or carer)
+- your nominated responsible persons (such as a relative or carer)

-Health insurers, law enforcement or other government instrumentalities.
+- health insurers, law enforcement or other government instrumentalities.

 What types of information do we collect and hold?